 The active advantage for risk and return

-“China is a unique emerging market, dominated by retail investors and subject to policy uncertainty.
-It is also home to the leaders of tomorrow.
+“China is a unique emerging market which offers a number of interesting investment opportunities.
+Given the strategy’s value style bias, we continue to find many companies that continue to have an attractive risk/reward profile.
 Having a tried and tested investment philosophy as well as on-the-ground research capabilities is an essential part of our investment process.
-A real understanding of the macro, the culture element and consumer behaviour is important to enabling investors to participate fully in the growth of the second largest global economy.”
-Jing Ning, Portfolio Manager Fidelity China Fund
+A real understanding of the companies, industry dynamics and policy direction enables us to participate in the economic growth potential of the world’s second-largest global economy.”
+Nitin Bajaj, Portfolio Manager Fidelity China Fund

 Focus Media Information is one of the Fidelity China Fund’s high-conviction holdings.
 The company is an out-of-home media group, with an 80% market share.
 Advertising is expected to grow faster than GDP and out-of-home advertising growth is set to outpace overall advertising.
 Clients fund advertising in advance, which gives the business a good cash profile.
 With its dominant market share, the company enjoys scale and lower costs than its competitors.
 Given the company’s valuation and strong corporate culture, we believe there is significant room for growth over the coming years.